 Eurovision entry Beg, Steal Or Borrow.

 Beg, Steal Or Borrow was Britain's Eurovision entry in 1972 and the only song sung in English.
 Although they had been tipped to win, the New Seekers came a close second in a nail-biting climax to the Contest.
 The winning song, Après Toi (Come What May) by Vicky Leandros, equalled the New Seekers' UK chart placing (both made it to number 2) but Beg, Steal Or Borrow ultimately won the battle for record sales.
 At the end of the year the UK Best Selling Singles Chart placed Beg, Steal Or Borrow at number 20 and Après Toi at number 30.
-There was also some compensation for the New Seekers when Beg, Steal Or Borrow won an Ivor Novello Award for 'Most Performed Work of the Year'.
+There was also some compensation for the New Seekers the next year when Beg, Steal Or Borrow won the Ivor Novello Award for 'Most Performed Work of the Year'.

 Reviewing the single at the time David Hughes wrote; "Beg, Steal Or Borrow is a pretty boring song... and scores simply because the Seekers have managed to inject it with amazing life through their wide and full harmonies.
 Imagine the same song done by a female solo voice ... ghastly!"

 Decades later, DJ Sean Tilley asked Lyn Paul whether Beg, Steal Or Borrow was her favourite New Seekers' single.
 Lyn replied, jokingly: "Well, it was, because I was singing it.
 I didn’t get to do many leads at that point Sean, so anything that I got to sing was my favourite."
 But Lyn admitted that Après Toi had been the rightful winner: "That was a great song.
 She deserved to win."
 (BBC Radio Sussex and BBC Radio Surrey, Top Of The Pops Playback, 19th January 2014)